 It was on a bright sunny day of 14th when the four of us went to Mt.
 Pinatubo.
 To reduce the hassle of commuting (this is our main problem all the time), we purchased a tour package by Tripinas.
 It included Manila to Capas, Tarlac transfer back and forth, 4×4 ride, conservation fees, local guide fee, and certificate of conquest for only Php2090.

 The meet up was in Mcdonalds Ortigas at 3:00 AM, and since we live near Ortigas area, we arrived there early and had some breakfast first.
 There was also a scheduled Anawangin tour by Tripinas aside from Pinatubo in the same meet up place so there’s already a huge crowd waiting.
 The bus that will bring us to Tarlac arrived on time.
-We departed Manila around 4:00 AM and I could catch some sleep during the travel.
+We departed Manila around 4:00 AM and able to take naps during the travel.

 When we arrived to drop-off point in Brgy.
 Sta.
 Juliana in Capas, 4×4 trucks were parked and there was a designated one assigned to each group.
 We can easily locate our 4×4 because there’s a label (our group number) on it.
 The vehicle can accommodate five persons so a solo Singaporean tourist accompanied us in the ride.